 When it’s dry outside, an egg and spoon race is a must for any Easter party!
 Simply set down a start and finish line, line up the contestants with an egg and spoon in hand, and you’re good to go!
-It’s completely up to you whether you choose to use raw or hard boiled eggs!
+It’s completely up to you whether you choose to use raw or hard-boiled eggs!

 One of the more traditional Easter games, an outdoor Easter egg hunt can be enjoyed by all!
 Bring family and friends together in the fresh air and have them search for eggs hidden throughout the space.
 You could even ramp it up, by having them answer some ready-made riddles to help them locate each hidden egg.

 This game is similar to the classic duck, duck, goose but has been tailored to the Easter weekend!
 One player is chosen to be the fox, who stands in the middle of a circle made by other players, the Easter eggs.
-Each egg much pick a random colour as their ‘answer’ (you could even change it to chocolate bars as answers), but they have to keep it secret from the fox!
+Each egg must pick a random colour as their ‘answer’ (you could even change it to chocolate bars as answers), but they have to keep it secret from the fox!

-When the game begins, the fox goes around the circle, guessing the eggs’ answer one at a time.
+When the game begins, the fox goes around the circle, guessing the eggs’ answers one at a time.
 If they get it wrong, they move on to the next egg.
 When the fox guesses an answer right, that egg must get up and run around the circle without being caught by the fox.
 If the fox catches the egg, they must then choose another answer and resume their place in the circle.
 If they don’t get caught, they become the fox and the previous fox becomes an egg!

-Our final Easter party game is called steal the egg and it’s a competitive game involving two teams!
+Our final Easter party game for kids is called steal the egg and it’s a competitive game involving two teams!
 Each team member is given a number that corresponds to a number given to a member of the other team.
 When their number is called out, the two opponents stand opposite one another, with an egg in the middle.
-When the whistle is blown, the game is to try and make it to your team with the egg in hand, without being tagged by the opponent.
+When the whistle is blown, the aim is to try and make it to your team with the egg in hand, without being tagged by the opponent.
 Whichever team gets the egg to their side without being tagged wins a point, and the game continues until one team scores 10 points.